vedro-universe/.github/PULL_REQUEST_GUIDE.md

 - `Makefile`
   Offers useful commands (e.g., installing dependencies, running tests, linting).

+> **Tip**: Understanding this layout helps you find where to add or modify code, and where to place new tests.

 ## 3. Set Up Your Environment

 Clone your fork locally and navigate to the project directory.
 Then create and activate a virtual environment.
 You can do this with: